Formation flying: Civil aviation

 In 2018, the ecoDemonstrator, a Boeing 777F freighter from FedEx Express, had its fuel consumption reduced by 5–10% with the autopilot maintaining the 4,000 ft separation based on ADS-B and TCAS information.

 By taking advantage of wake updraft like migrating birds (biomimicry), Airbus believes an aircraft can save 5–10% of fuel by flying 1.5-2 nmi behind the preceding one.

-After A380s tests showing 12% savings, it launched its 'fello'fly' project in November 2019 for test flights in 2020 with two A350s, before transatlantic flight trials with airlines in 2021.
+After Airbus A380s tests showing 12% savings, it launched its 'fello'fly' project in November 2019 for test flights in 2020 with two A350s, before transatlantic flight trials with airlines in 2021.

 Certification for shorter separation is enabled by ADS-B in oceanic airspace, and the only modification required would be flight control systems software.

 Comfort would not be affected and trials are limited to two aircraft to reduce complexity but the concept could be expanded to include more.

 Commercial operations could begin in 2025 with airline schedule adjustments, and other manufacturers' aircraft could be included.

 On 9 November 2021, Airbus performed a 7 h 40 min Toulouse-Montreal demonstration with an A350-900 and A350-1000 separated by 3 km, saving over 6 t of carbon dioxide: a potential of more than 5% fuel savings.

 Partly funded by the EU SESAR air traffic management research, Airbus' Geese initiative will include Air France and French Bee A350s for flight trials in 2025 to 2026, and will include Boeing for interoperability.